RachWalm/dyslexia/README.md

 https://www.youtube.com/watch?v=y-OqesxoR1k

-I adapted the share embed function to have it start at 12 seconds after the music bit.
+I adapted the share embed function to have it start at 12 seconds after the introduction music was complete.

 The code that is supplied by this function is